hhxsv5/laravel-s/README.md

 ],
 //...
 ```
-2. Redis connection, `DO NOT reconnect automatically` after disconnect, and will throw an exception about lost connection, reconnect next time.
+2. Redis connection, it `won't` reconnect automatically `immediately` after disconnect, and will throw an exception about lost connection, reconnect next time.
 You need to make sure that `SELECT DB` correctly before operating Redis every time.
 ```PHP
 // config/database.php
 'redis' => [